-A blog about the implications of the statistical properties of language for second language learners
+A blog about the implications of the statistical properties of language

 Too many Killians, or the weirdest relative pronouns on Twitter

 In which a relative pronoun about which I know nothing turns out to show up even in the most illiterate tweets imaginable.

 Yesterday we met the various forms of the relative pronoun lequel:

 We saw how when it’s the object of the preposition à, we get various derived forms:

 There’s a similar set for the situation where it is the object of the preposition de.
 Here’s the paradigm:

 You don’t think anyone ever actually uses these?
 Neither did I–Laura Lawless says that these are the hardest pronouns in French for English speakers, and I believe it.
 I didn’t think that French people used them much, either.
 Then I did a Twitter search.
 Holy cow–they’re everywhere!
 How did I manage not to run into these before?